decentraland/old-documentation/_posts/decentraland/2018-01-01-marketplace.md

 ## What is it?

-The Marketplace allows you to view a two-dimensional map of every LAND parcel in Decentraland, helping you visualize Genesis City.
+The Marketplace is the go-to place to trade and manage all your Decentraland's assets.

 Specifically, the Marketplace allows you to:

 * **Publish** a parcel of LAND for sale, setting your own price in MANA and an expiration date for the offer.
 * **Buy** a parcel that is for sale.